Auckland Zoo: History and major events

 A new hippo enclosure, the availability of animal "adoption" and transfer of zoo marketing to a professional organisation marked 1980.

 The following year the zoo's entrance was moved to its current location (since renovated) in a carpark off Motions Road and the construction began on an improved animal hospital (completed in 1986 and since replaced by NZCCM).
 Fireworks in nearby Western Springs park were banned due to a giraffe, Lo Cecil's death.
 A year later the elephant, Ma Schwe died suddenly due to acute heart failure.

 A larger Aquarium opened in 1982.
 However, visitor numbers started to show a decline, partly due to the opening of the Rainbow's End theme park and Kelly Tarlton's Underwater World in the Auckland area.
 The aquarium was closed in December 2007.

-In the mid-1980s, a pair of chimpanzee, Mike and Lucy arrived from Taronga Zoo and formed a group with Auckland's youngest chimps, Suzie and Sally.
+In the mid-1980s, a pair of chimpanzees, Mike and Lucy arrived from Taronga Zoo and formed a group with Auckland's youngest chimps, Suzie and Sally.
 They moved into the old timber wolf exhibit, which was renovated to accommodate chimpanzees.
 Mike and Lucy went on to have two offspring, Lucifer in 1988 and Luka in 1993.
-This group of six remained at the zoo until 2004.
+This group of six apes remained at the zoo until 2004.

-In January 1987 the new orangutan exhibit opened (currently part of the zoo's Orangutan Trail), which now holds one of the zoo's two present Bornean orangutan groups, and zoo visitors began to rise again.
+In January 1987, the new orangutan exhibit opened (currently part of the zoo's Orangutan Trail), which now holds one of the zoo's two present Bornean orangutan groups, and zoo visitors began to rise again.
 At the time, it was the zoo's most impressive and costly ever exhibit designed to be moated and barless.
-However, a much more spectacular short term exhibit was being investigated.
+However, a much more spectacular short-term exhibit was being investigated.